Unibas3D/TreeSketchNet/README.md

  3. Download [addon_render_tree_thesis.zip]() file.
  4. In `Blender Preferences -> Add-ons` click on `Install...` and selected the .zip file downloaded in point 2.
 After the installation enable the Render Tree add-on by checking the box to the left of its name.
  ![sapling_addon_3](imgs/sapling_addon_3.png)
  5. After the installation, you can find the add-on in the right panel of the 3D Viewport.
  ![sapling_addon_4](imgs/sapling_addon_4.png)

 ### Hand Drawing Sketch Guidelines
 Here we report some examples of sketches.
-To drawn skecth you can use an image manipulation program such as GIMP or Photoshop<sup>TM</sup>.
+To drawn skecth you can use an image manipulation program such as GIMP or Adobe Photoshop.
 In particular stroke thinkess has to be *add number and intensity* for GIMP and *add number and intensity* for Photoshop with *add color* color.
 The foliage shape must be as closed as possible.

 Please be inspired by the examples provided if you want to get a good result.
 Try to draw the branches as lines and the secondary ones as lines starting from the primary ones, etc. Remember that only the 5 types of trees shown in the following images are recognized by our system